cosmix/linear-mcp/README.md

 * Create new issues and subissues with label support
 * Retrieve the list of linear projects
 * Retrieve the project updates
+* Create a new project update with health status
 * Update existing issues with full field modification
 * Delete issue with validation
 * Self-assign issues using 'me' keyword